QuyQuoc2002/DBI202Slot3-Assignment/README.md

 - III.
 The relational schema derived from the ERD that is at least in 3NF.
 - IV.
 The set of database statements used to create the tables.
 - V. 10 queries that demonstrate the usefulness of the database.
 - VI.
-The trigger, store procedure, and the index should be added
+The trigger, store procedure, and the index should be added.